Yoka0014/ACG2025-reference-implementation/README.md

 ```

 **Parameter Descriptions:**
-- `NumThreads`: Number of threads.
-The number of threads used for parallel execution.
+- `NumThreads`: The number of threads used for parallel execution.
-- `NumSamplingMoves`: Number of sampling moves.
-The number of moves to sample in each game.
+- `NumSamplingMoves`: The number of moves made probabilistically based on MCTS search results in each game.
-- `NumSimulations`: Number of simulations.
-The number of simulations to run in MCTS.
+- `NumSimulations`: The number of simulations to run in MCTS.
 - `RootDirichletAlpha`: Root Dirichlet alpha parameter.
 The α value of Dirichlet noise at the root node in MCTS search.
 - `RootExplorationFraction`: Root exploration fraction.
 The proportion of Dirichlet noise used for exploration at the root node.
 - `NumGamesInBatch`: Number of games in batch.
 The number of games included in one learning batch.
 - `NumEpoch`: Number of epochs.
 The number of epochs to run in self-play learning.
 - `StartWithRandomTrainData`: Start with random training data.
 When true, starts with random training data.
 - `LearningRate`: Learning rate.
-The learning rate for neural network training.
+The learning rate for the n-tuple value function.
 - `WeightsFileName`: Weights file name.
 Base name for files that save weights after learning.

 ---